bersuarez/CarteraPrueba/README.md

-# CarteraPrueba
+# Test Wallet
-Wallet app created with React Native
+Test for Wallet app created with React Native